skycoin/cxo/data/cxds/README.md

 [![GoDoc](https://godoc.org/github.com/skycoin/cxo/data/cxds?status.svg)](https://godoc.org/github.com/skycoin/cxo/data/cxds)

 CXDS is CX data store.
-The package is stub and will be repalced with client library for CX data server.
+The package is stub and will be replaced with client library for CX data server.
 API of the package is close to goal and can be used without caring about future.